The countdown begins…

 It takes a brave brand to dip its toes in the murky waters of opposing politics.
 Heineken’s Worlds Apart campaign embraced this with a real life social experiment asking strangers with different views to assemble flatpack furniture together and then discuss their differences over a beer.
 It was a polarising campaign but it got everyone talking.

-The world’s local bank has been making bold strides.
+HSBC have been making bold strides.
 A new app empowers customers to see all their accounts from different providers on one screen and an interactive campaign helps them select a personalised credit card.
 HSBC boosted its diversity credentials this year by allowing UK transgender customers to use Mx instead of Mr, Mrs, Miss or Ms.

 Instagram feels like Facebook’s next Facebook, in that it feels the way Facebook used to feel in 2009.
 With over 800m users and 500m people checking in daily, that’s more than Snapchat’s 173m daily active users.
 It should be commended for incorporating features like stories initially developed by its rival.